cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 - One direction works, even when one chain does not support concept of fungible tokens
 - Opt-in for each chain implementing this. eg. ICS27 with fee support on chain A could connect to ICS27 without fee support on chain B.
 - Standardized interface for each chain implementing this extension
+- Allow each chain/application to customize fee-handling logic
 - Permissionless relaying

 ## Technical Specification